Policies & Procedures

 Third-Party Inquiries

-Admissions officers may only discuss a student’s application with the applicant or the applicant’s parents/legal guardian, spouse, or school-appointed counselor.
+Admissions officers may only discuss a student's application with the applicant or the applicant's parents/legal guardian, spouse, or school-appointed counselor.
 Other individuals, including university employees without admissions responsibilities, are not permitted to inquire about a student's application with a campus admissions officer nor submit letters of recommendation.
 Improper third-party inquires will be logged by the admissions officer and subject to disclosure under the Illinois Freedom of Information Act.
-Further details as to the inquiries that are and are not permitted can be found in the Summary of UIUC Admissions Firewall Practices and in the policy document.
+Further details as to the inquiries that are and are not permitted can be found in the Summary of University of Illinois Urbana-Champaign Admissions Firewall Practices and in the policy document.

 First-Year Admission Policies